junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-Creature-Dean-whole-novel.md

 ### Settings

+#### Timeline

 Modern (current) timeline, modern fantasy setting

 Current time: The week before Easter

 the escape day is the Easter Day

+Day 1: Jo dies (chap 1-1)

+Day 2: Dean arrives (chap 1-2), attacks Uriel, meets Cas (chap 1-3), Cas researches on Dean (chap 1-4)

+Day 3: Cas brings Dean more food (chap 1-4)

+Day 4: Cas brings Dean plants, fights Uriel (chap 2-1), Zach decides to kill Dean (chap 2-2), Dean heals Cas (chap 2-3), Dean/Cas sleep together (chap 2-4)

+Day 5: Bal breaks Dean out (chap 3-1), Cas gets captured (chap 3-2)

+Day 6: Bal saves Cas (chap 3-3), Cas cooks Dean food (chap 4-1), Dean/Cas sleep together (chap 4-2)

+Day 7: escape plan (chap 5-1/2, 6-1/2)

-#### About project/facility
+#### About science project

-Cas's research facility name: Advanced Nonhuman Genetic Evolution Lab (ANGEL)
+**Cas's research facility name**: Advanced Nonhuman Genetic Evolution Lab (ANGEL)

-location: Nevada
+**location**: Nevada

-project name: Project Lazarus
+**project name**: Project Lazarus

-project topics: research about life and death, what determines a life, there isn't even a clear definition of life; what defines as a human, what's the fundamental difference between rock and human, creature and human, how to determine of an existence is sentient. ultimate: breakthrough in human resurrection
+**project topics**: research about life and death, what determines a life, there isn't even a clear definition of life; what defines as a human, what's the fundamental difference between rock and human, creature and human, how to determine of an existence is sentient. ultimate: breakthrough in human resurrection

-project content: draw insights from native ancient legends, it turns out most of the religions have good foundations, but the gods in the religions aren't really gods, but creatures with genetic abilities very different from humans, very rare, they may have special powers like abnormal healing abilities.
+**project content**: draw insights from native ancient legends, it turns out most of the religions have good foundations, but the gods in the religions aren't really gods, but creatures with genetic abilities very different from humans, very rare, they may have special powers like abnormal healing abilities.
 If human can decode their abilities, e.g. genetically, they might can decode many decease and save millions of human lives.

 (Cas is also torn when the reasoning for abuse is put in that way: there might be a greater good here.
 But it's a Trolley Problem.
 "Isn't it what you wanted when you joined us?
 Figure out a way to save humans?
 When did you start caring for nonhumans?"
 "Why does he have to be the one to die?"
 Who decides who gets to live and who gets to die?)

+**biggest lie** of the project: they say "creatures", they name the facility "Nonhuman", but actually, most of the "creatures" are technically human or human-adjacent. (and that's exactly why Cas is so bothered)

 #### About Dean

-Dean's origin: Amazon rainforest, might be as old as the rainforest
+**Dean's origin**: Amazon rainforest, might be as old as the rainforest

-Dean: creature originated in Amazon rainforest, worshipped by the native tribes, called by "Iad Panpir" (Enochian "God of Life")
+**Dean**: creature originated in Amazon rainforest, worshipped by the native tribes, called by "Iad Panpir" (Enochian "God of Life")

-new setting for Enochian: originated from the native Amazon tribe language, once overheard by traveling American John Dee in 1580, he wrote down the language in his personal journal as angel language because they're too beautiful, and publish it as Enochian
+**new setting for Enochian**: originated from the native Amazon tribe language, once overheard by traveling American John Dee in 1580, he wrote down the language in his personal journal as angel language because they're too beautiful, and publish it as Enochian

-Dean's ability: healing (self & others), resurrection (self & others), can't die, sensitive sensations, psychic location
+**Dean's ability**: healing (self & others), resurrection (self & others), can't die, sensitive sensations (sharp eyes/nose/ears/touch), psychic locating

-Dean's preferred habitat: green, warm, humid, high oxygen saturation in air
+**Dean's preferred habitat**: green, warm, humid, high oxygen saturation in air

-Dean's favorite food: wild animal raw meat, insects, plantations
+**Dean's favorite food**: wild animal raw meat, insects, plantations

-Dean's intelligence: high-intelligent
+**Dean's intelligence**: high-intelligent, highly compassionate

-Dean's personality portrait: powerful, but lonely (the only one of his kind) for millions of years; can understand human emotions, but not human language (at the beginning of interaction); kind to kindness, can get scared and feral when treated with violence
+**Dean's personality portrait**: powerful, but lonely (the only one of his kind) for millions of years; can understand human emotions, but not human language (at the beginning of interaction); kind to kindness, can get scared and feral when treated with violence

 #### About Cas

-Cas's role: intern researcher
+**Cas's role**: intern researcher

-Zachariah: project director (report to Michael: senior director)
+**Zachariah**: project director (report to Michael: senior director)

-Uriel: senior staff researcher
+**Uriel**: senior staff researcher

-Balthazar: junior researcher (youngest/newest before Cas, but not intern)
+**Balthazar**: junior researcher (youngest/newest before Cas, but not intern)

-Cas's social relationships: superior = Zachariah; other researchers = Balthazar, Uriel; neighbor = Charlie Bradbury
+**Cas's social relationships**: superior = Zachariah; other researchers = Balthazar, Uriel; neighbor = Charlie Bradbury

-Charlie: high school dropout, freelance programmer/engineer
+**Charlie**: high school dropout, freelance programmer/engineer

-Cas's previous experiment: JH-4785 ("Jo") died; Dean's original index number: DW-124
+**Cas's previous experiment**: JH-4785 (Jo) died, AS-1101 (Ash) died; Dean's original index number: DW-124

-Cas's experience: newly graduated, very excited/passionate about researching; want the actual researching job offer in the facility, need the income (even though low)
+**Cas's experience**: newly graduated, very excited/passionate about researching; want the actual researching job offer in the facility, need the income (even though low)

-Cas & Bal relationship: Bal is the only one willing to spend time with him, but still can't understand him.
+**Cas & Bal relationship**: Bal is the only one willing to spend time with him, but still can't understand him.
 Cas feels all alone

-Cas & Charlie relationship: Charlie is kind to him, the two are harmony, but ultimately still too different and each have very different interested field and value of life/world
+**Cas & Charlie relationship**: Charlie is kind to him, the two are harmony, but ultimately still too different and each have very different interested field and value of life/world

-Cas's nervous habit of move: push/nudge up his classes (adjust it higher)
+**Cas's nervous habit of move**: push/nudge up his classes (adjust it higher)

-Cas's motivation to join the facility and do the research: help human, cure disease, unlock the biggest mystery of all, the secret of life (almost everyone comes here/start the path for the same reason, they have loved ones/family/friends dying/dead, want to save them).
-Cas's parents are gone (die of diseases, cancer), Bal's parents are gone (divorced and left).
-(Charlie too, car crash)
+**Cas's motivation** to join the facility and do the research: help human, cure disease, unlock the biggest mystery of all, the secret of life (almost everyone comes here/start the path for the same reason, they have loved ones/family/friends dying/dead, want to save them).
+Cas's parents are gone (die of diseases, cancer), Bal's parents are gone (car crash).
+(Charlie too, comatose)

-Cas's address: 918 Lazarus St., Lovelock, Nevada
+**Cas's address**: 918 Lazarus St., Lovelock, Nevada

+**Cas's personality traits**: too compassionate, too kind; too different from all others, too much emotions, doesn't have friends, not popular, too lonely, too dissociated with others; not good with technologies, phone/computer etc.

 ### Posting